paucabral/health-kiosk/README.md

 ## Deployment in Production
 To run the kiosk in production, simply follow the following steps:
-1. Prepare the system packages by running the `install.sh` script with superuser privileges.
+1. Prepare the system packages by running the `install.sh` script with superuser privileges on the Raspberry Pi 4.
     ```
     $ sudo bash install.sh
     ```